 Even if the item is the correct size, if it is a bad fit get rid of it!
 If you honestly look at the items and ask yourself “what was I thinking?” it needs to go.
 If it was on-trend or funky years ago and the style has not held up over time, then it needs to find a new home.
 If the item is way too big or small (more than 1 size up or down), then free up that space for clothes that you will actually wear.

 High quality or designer brands can be taken to resale or consignment shops.
-Resale or consignment shops will give you more money for items in season, and may not accept out-of season clothes. eBay is also a good item for designer clothes, but tends to be more time consuming than dropping off for consignment.
+Resale or consignment shops will give you more money for items in season, and may not accept out-of season clothes.
+Online resale sites like ThreadUp or eBay are also a good item for designer clothes, but tends to be more time consuming than dropping off for consignment.

-If the item is not a candidate for resale, then group for donation to charity shops.
+If the item is not a candidate for resale or swap, then group for donation to charity shops.
 Charities and thrift shops appreciate in season donations, which benefit people right away rather than being stored for months.
 Many of these charities will pick up your donation at your house.
 This is a great opportunity to donate household goods (decor, mis-match dishes, etc).

 The seasonal purge will keep your closet from being too cluttered, and may help you “remember” all the great clothes in your wardrobe.